-Meanwhile, Nexus One early adopters are in cardiac arrest on Twitter, wondering what went wrong.
-Welcome to the world of super phone computing in the post iPhone era.
+Nexus One early adopters were in cardiac arrest on Twitter, wondering what went wrong.
+Resolution of problems with the device have improved but still continue.

-In my HTC Hero Android post the other day, I wrote about T-Mobile’s 3G network not withstanding the onslaught of the latest mobile computer.
+In my HTC Hero Android post, I wrote about T-Mobile’s 3G network not withstanding the onslaught of the latest mobile computer.
 Yet I didn’t expect that the network would fail so quickly.
 Nexus owners are not only losing broadband faster than water draining a sink, signal strength, a known problem with T-Mobile, is falling like a rock.

 Google and Customer Support

-Responding to Troy Wolverton’s December , 2009 San Jose Mercury News article about the Google Nexus One release, I wrote:
+In December, 2009, I responded to Troy Wolverton’s San Jose Mercury News article about the Google Nexus One release:

 “In all the articles and comments I’ve read about Google’s proposed release, no one is writing about technical support of a multi-tasking, complex smart phone.
 Despite the generally negative attitudes by consumers of the wireless carriers, they–not the manufacturers–are responsible for customer support.
 Like your desktop computer, cable, satellite or Internet service, the bottom line is telephone, email or chat service when something goes wrong.